 And of course don’t be afraid to play around with the values to style the block as closer to the Sweet line as possible.
 Remember – it’s all entirely reversible if you use the preview button in the Custom Code Editor.

-But since as all great projects Mobirise is a work in process – always improving trying to stand on the top of the wave there always will be some layouts or functionality to be required by the situation but missing at the time in the Predefined Blocks Panel and this is quite normal.
+But since as all best projects Mobirise is a work in process – always improving trying to stand on the top of the wave there always will be some layouts or functionality to be required by the situation but missing at the time in the Predefined Blocks Panel and this is quite normal.
 This is when the most powerful and advanced feature of the Custom Code Editor comes in hand – the Custom HTML Section.